Birth of an indefatigable West Indian spinner

 Chinaman bowler Lindsay Kline was born in Victoria.
 He represented Australia in just 13 Tests, nine of them overseas, where he was notably successful (31 wickets at 15.35).
 He took a hat-trick in his second Test, in Cape Town in 1957-58, but is best remembered for facing the last ball of the first tied Test, against West Indies in Brisbane in the classic 1960-61 series.
 He also denied West Indies for 100 minutes as Australia held on for a draw in Adelaide in the same series.
 It was his last act in Test cricket.

 Mominul Haque, born today, has done enough in his young career to show why he is so highly rated in Bangladesh.
 His Test average hasn't dipped below 50 since his fourth match and he once went on a run of 11 successive Test fifties, falling just one short of the world record held by AB de Villiers.
-Although he isn't a regular in the limited-overs squads, he captained Bangladesh A in all formats on its tour of India, suggesting that he is seen an integral part of the national team's future.
+Although he isn't a regular in the limited-overs squads, he captained Bangladesh A in all formats on a tour of India, suggesting that he is seen an integral part of the national team's future.

 A remarkable performance from Saleem Elahi led Pakistan to a nine-wicket victory over Sri Lanka in the first one-day international in Gujranwala.
 Not yet 19, Elahi stroked an unbeaten 102 on his ODI debut at a time when he had not even played a first-class match.
 And he reached three figures in the grand manner, with a straight six off Pramodya Wickramasinghe, thus becoming the fourth person, after Dennis Amiss, Desmond Haynes and Andy Flower, to score a hundred on his ODI debut.

 The second Test between Zimbabwe and New Zealand ended in a draw in Bulawayo, with the series tied 0-0.
 But this was no bore draw.
-Set 286 to win after a sporting declaration from Zimbabwean captain Alistair Campbell, New Zealand closed on 275 for 8, having looked set for victory at 207 for 3.
+Set 286 to win after a sporting declaration from Zimbabwe captain Alistair Campbell, New Zealand closed on 275 for 8, having looked set for victory at 207 for 3.
 The match was notable for Guy Whittall's unbeaten first-innings 203 and legspinner Adam Huckle's unlikely match figures of 11 for 255.

 © ESPN Sports Media Ltd.